johnheenan/TTGO-T-Wristband/README.md

 ## Key Press Behaviour Changes For UTC and DST Menus

-The behaviour of key presses change changes in the UTC action to change DST region or UTC offset
+The behaviour of key presses change changes in the UTC action to change DST Regions or UTC Offsets

 1. A key press advances either the DST Regions or the UTC Offset screen.
 2. A key press of one second choose an option and backs out
 3. No key press for five seconds backs out and chooses nothing

-### UTC Offset Menu
+### UTC Offsets Menu

 There are 49 choices: 48 for each half hour increment in day and a choice to move to DST Regions menu instead.
-If you choose DST regions then go back in view.
+If you choose DST regions then go back in to view after being backed out.

-### UTC Region Menu
+### DST Regions Menu

-The sample firmware had four choices and one other to move to UTC Offset menu
+The sample firmware had four choices and one other to move to UTC Offsets menu

-If you choose UTC Offset then go back to view.
+If you choose UTC Offsets then go back to view after being backed out.

 The four choices are
 * Europe, Central